sigdotcom/mstacm.org/deploy/README.md

 3. Download / make sure you have all the [prerequisites listed](#prerequisites).

 ## Usage
-The following section will describe step-by-step how to deploy the application once in the `deploy` folder. **NOTE**: make sure you read the directions throughly before executing it.
+The following section will describe step-by-step how to manually deploy the application once in the `deploy` folder.
+In production, the first portion (up until the ansible part) should all be managed by [Terraform Cloud][terraform-cloud-url] and should not really come in to play.
+If you are looking for the ansible instructions, please read through all the steps just in case **NOTE**: make sure you read the directions throughly before executing it.
 Some directions have notes and multiple parts that must be done.

 1. Navigate to the deploy directory:
     ```sh